jstachio/kiwi/readme.md

 ```

-## Kiwi is not `System.getProperty` or other config framework replacements
+## Kiwi is not a `System.getProperty` or other config framework replacements

 Most configuration frameworks are focused on *"binding"*, dependency injection, or ergonomics on a
 `Map<String,String>`.
 They are focused on transforming the flat key values to objects.
 Kiwi does not do that.